andy6355/git-study/README.md

 ==========

 ##0.
 Install
-For most linux system, it has builtin git client.If it does not installed, you can build with source [git from googlecode](https://code.google.com/p/git-core/downloads/list)
+For most linux system, it has builtin git client.If it does not installed, you can build with source<br>
+[git from googlecode](https://code.google.com/p/git-core/downloads/list)

 download the newest tar file to some directory, then: